Afterschool Language and Culture Program

 With an increasingly globalized world and a high chance of encountering people from different cultures, familiarity with foreign languages and cultures is vital from a young age.

 The Einaudi Center’s Afterschool Language and Culture Program has introduced thousands of children in Upstate New York to world languages and cultures.
 Volunteers from Cornell and surrounding communities who speak foreign languages provide fun ways for K–12 students to learn about and engage with our increasingly interconnected world.
-Find out more about the Afterschool Language and Culture Program and other opportunities for educators.

 Also feel free to email us your questions and interest at firstname.lastname@example.org